banramlo/banramlo.github.io/_posts/2021-06-05-CUDA_Stream.md

     cudaMemcpyDeviceToDevice : Copy memory between GPU memory space. cudaMemcpyDefault : Automatically transfer the data.
 It requires to be unified memory.

-With the function above, it can need some kernel function to be used.
+With the function above, it needs some kernel function to be used.
 Example code is like below.

 ```cpp